venice1200/MiSTer_i2c2oled/README.md

 from cli or via ssh to enable Auto-Start of i2c2oled.

 ### Configuration
-You can configure the User Setting by configuring the file `/media/fat/i2c2oled/i2c2oled-user.ini`.
+You can configure the User Settings by configuring the file `/media/fat/i2c2oled/i2c2oled-user.ini`.
-User Options:
+Available Options:
 * Option `CONTRAST`
   Set your Display's Contrast Value from "0..255", default = 100